Frequently Asked Questions

 For the first year, we wanted to feature some of the area's most popular beaches to see how well used the site would be.
 For that reason, most of the beaches on the site last year were awarded a Blue Flag in 2010.
 Others were chosen because they are well used by visitors or because they were nominated by our partners, including Surfers Against Sewage.
 Only beaches where managers and owners have granted permission were included.

-Last year (2012) we used the same criteria to expand the site to include live feeds from 35 beaches, bringing the total number of beaches featured to 41.
+In 2012 we used the same criteria to expand the site to include live feeds from 35 beaches, bringing the total number of beaches featured to 41.
+We now have 40 live feeds and 45 beaches featured.

 What are the significance triggers?